sumantapakira/big-query-google-trends/readme.md

 except Exception as e:
     print(f"Error creating dashboard summary: {e}")
 ```

-Identify and categorize search terms that are experiencing significant growth momentum, providing early detection of emerging trends before they become mainstream.

 Purpose: This analysis serves as a "trend radar" that helps businesses spot rising opportunities early, allowing for proactive content creation, marketing campaigns, or product development based on growing search interest rather than reacting to established trends.